anshuld27/DynamicMappingSystem/README.md

 ```

 ## Testing
+1. Navigate to the `tests/DynamicMappingSystem.Tests` directory.
-Run the unit tests to verify the fun
+2. Run the unit tests to verify the fun
 ```bash
 dotnet test
 ```